DLC-link/dlc-solidity/README.md

 # Getting Started

-## Examples

-We have developed a few example applications which uses DLCs.

-You can find these examples under the contracts/examples folder.
-In each folder you will find a README describing the contract, as well as pointing to some frontend JS code where you can find examples of how we use the sample contracts for our web demos.

 ## Import and Setup

 First import the DLCManager contract, and the interface, and construct an object to interact with it.